Overview of Cognitive Behavior Therapy Tracks

 9. Consultation and Interprofessional/Interdisciplinary Skills

-In addition to the required seminars, all interns will attend the department's monthly staff meeting where both administrative and educational issues are addressed.
+In addition to the required seminars, all interns will attend the department's monthly staff meeting, where both administrative and educational issues are addressed.
 In accordance with APA guidelines, each intern will be expected to present case material, involving either a psychotherapy case or psychodiagnostic evaluation, to the faculty at least once during the training year.

 We anticipate that the following ADC seminars will be available this year: